Time line of John Brown University

 September 15- KLRC (101.1 FM), John Brown University's contemporary Christian FM station, begins broadcasting internationally via its Internet radio station.

 Fall- JBU restarts its speech and debate team.
 By year's end, the school's debaters have received national recognition on several levels.

-April 17- The Soderquist Center brings former Israeli Prime Minister and author Benjamin Netanyahu to northwest Arkansas.
+April 17- The Soderquist Center brings former Israeli Prime Minister and author Benjamin Netanyahu to Northwest Arkansas.
 Mr. Netanyahu addressed all of campus at a heavily-secured chapel service, and also served as the keynote speaker at a private luncheon for national executive leaders.

-April 26- KLRC is named 2001 Radio Station of the Year for small markets at the 32nd Annual Dove Awards in Nashville, TN.
+April 26- KLRC is named 2001 Radio Station of the Year for small markets at the 32nd Annual Dove Awards in Nashville, Tenn.
 It wins the same title two more times in the next five years, and remains the only college-owned and -operated station to have received this honor.

 Fall- 11th Day reports show a 139-student increase in enrollment in the past year.

 February 24-JBU music students Derek Dewey and Paul Tharp take first place honors at the Arkansas State National Association of Teachers of Singing (NATS) competition, in the young adult men and freshman men categories, respectively.

 May 14- The JBU SIFE team is the 2nd-Runner-Up to Semi-Finals for the 2002 National Exposition, as well as one of 15 finalists in the "Teach a Child About Business" Competition.

 September 27- A dedication and ribbon-cutting ceremony is held celebrating the new Walker Student Center, which will provide space for student development, counseling services, the CRE, student activities, the bookstore, post office and a new "California Café."